Written by Paul J Bucknell on October, 08, 2025

 First Door : Physical Life

-Opening the first door, we begin to study our physical lives.
-I admit that this is the most hidden truth from my life, even though it is the most obvious.
+Opening the first door, we begin to explore our physical lives.
+I admit that this is the most hidden truth in my life, even though it is the most obvious.

-To help me gain perspective on my physical life, I think of what my “life” would be without God’s breath of life.
+To help me gain perspective on my physical life, I imagine what my “life” would be without God’s breath of life.
 I would be physically dead.
-God’s life-giving breath sustains our physical bodies, though physical death surrounds us.
+God’s life-giving breath sustains our physical bodies, even though physical death surrounds us.
 “Then the Lord God formed man of dust from the ground, and breathed into his nostrils the breath of life; and man became a living being” (Gen 2:7).
 God animates man, keeping him breathing and alive.
-The instant that breath departs from any of us, our bodies begin to decompose.
+The moment that breath leaves any of us, our bodies begin to decompose.

-The Apostle Paul started here when presenting the Gospel to the Athenians, “For in Him we live and move and exist, as even some of your own poets have said, ‘For we also are His children’” (Acts 17:28).
-All peoples completely depend upon God for their existence.
+The Apostle Paul began here when sharing the Gospel with the Athenians: “For in Him we live and move and exist, as even some of your own poets have said, ‘For we also are His children’” (Acts 17:28).
+All people completely depend on God for their existence.

-By entering this first door, I contemplate the gift of life and God’s sustaining power.
-Worship begins with the acknowledgment that I owe all to God.
-His special creation of my life, and the lives of all, making me either male or female, able to see, hear, eat, move, breathe, etc., all lead to increased appreciation of how He has made me a unique individual.
-The mind, the soul part of me that enables me to think, assess what others say, and make objective decisions, is part of this life, made in God’s image.
+By entering this first door, I reflect on the gift of life and God’s sustaining power.
+Worship begins with recognizing that I owe everything to God.
+His special creation of my life, and the lives of all, making me either male or female, able to see, hear, eat, move, breathe, and so on, all lead to a greater appreciation of how He has made me a unique individual.
+The mind—the part of me that enables me to think, evaluate what others say, and make objective decisions—is part of this life, made in God’s image.

-Accompanying our bodies’ awesome design comes the startling truth of how dependent I am on God.
-We cannot start life or maintain it but only tweak its system—despite the many advances in modern science.
-These thoughts remind me not to take even one day for granted and strip off any self-pride or bold confidence in my short-lived life.
-I need God to breathe and function.
+Accompanying our bodies’ incredible design is the startling truth of how much I depend on God.
+We can't start or sustain life but only adjust its systems—despite many advances in modern science.
+These thoughts remind me not to take even one day for granted and to cast off any self-pride or bold confidence in my brief life.
+I need God to breathe and keep me going.

-The physical sabbath, Jesus says, purposely rests our physical bodies so that we can step back from the busyness and ponder life and our Creator’s presence (Mark 2:27).
+Jesus says that the physical Sabbath is intentionally designed to rest our bodies so we can step away from busyness and reflect on life and our Creator’s presence (Mark 2:27).

-This mindset releases a refreshing view of God’s work which actively renews my life.
-My life becomes a testimony of His willingness to work in me (cf. John 3:21) as well as His purpose for my life, which we will address later.
-The Spirit uses such thoughts, prompting me to give thanks to Him, which becomes praises from the heart.
-This exploration into our physical lives, then, becomes one door by which we answer the long-sought question, “How do we praise God even we don’t feel like it?”
+This mindset offers a fresh perspective on God’s work that actively renews my life.
+My life becomes a testimony of His willingness to work within me (cf. John 3:21) as well as His purpose for my life, which we will discuss later.
+The Spirit uses these thoughts to prompt me to give thanks to Him, turning into heartfelt praise.
+This exploration of our physical lives then becomes one way we answer the long-standing question, “How do we praise God even when we don’t feel like it?”

-Even when my body is weak, sick, or faces tensions, I can step further through this doorway, remembering that the life He gives me is associated with my need for healing.
-Without that life flow, health, rejuvenation, and my life quickly departs and faces death’s end.
-It’s here we find that the Lord is Your Healer, not drugs or exercise programs (though I am not criticizing their use).
+Even when my body is weak, sick, or under stress, I can move further through this doorway, remembering that the life He provides is connected to my need for healing.
+Without that life flow, health, rejuvenation, and my life itself can quickly fade, facing death’s end.
+Here we see that the Lord is Your Healer, not drugs or exercise programs (though I am not criticizing their use).

-I am amazed to ponder on these elementary truths because I was never taught to think of my life’s dependence on God.
-There remains no way to escape the facts of life (note: in my mind, evolution and the denial of God’s creation are not at all viable notions).
-Secularism has ripped this consciousness from us, even from the church (Rom 1:20).
-However, the welfare of my body and life is dependent upon the Lord.
-It’s this discovery that directs a floodlight at my “boastful pride of life,” making it look ugly, perverted, and arrogant.
+I am amazed to reflect on these elementary truths because I was never taught to consider my life’s dependence on God.
+There is no way to escape the facts of life (note: in my mind, evolution and the denial of God’s creation are not at all viable notions).
+Secularism has removed this awareness from us, even from the church (Rom 1:20).
+However, the well-being of my body and life depends on the Lord.
+It is this realization that sheds light on my “boastful pride of life,” making it appear ugly, perverted, and arrogant.

 16 “For all that is in the world, the lust of the flesh and the lust of the eyes and the boastful pride of life, is not from the Father, but is from the world.
 17 The world is passing away, and also its lusts; but the one who does the will of God lives forever” (1 John 2:16-17).

-This foundational mindset brings much-needed light to lead me out of the spiritual fog by spotting faulty conclusions and doubts which dull my soul.
-Truth-like light shines and eliminates the shades of grey which often confuse us, pointing me into the brightness of God’s truths as Creator (Eph.
+This foundational mindset brings much-needed clarity to lead me out of the spiritual fog by identifying faulty conclusions and doubts that dull my soul.
+Truth-like light shines and dispels the shades of grey that often confuse us, guiding me toward the brightness of God’s truths as Creator (Eph.
 5:8-13).

-As the Spirit renews my mind with truths about my fantastic body and God-given life, I am not only filled with delight for my body and mind but can excitedly rededicate my whole body and existence to Him.
-The Lord made me; my body is His.
-I commit myself to work for His purposes for my life.
-How amazing!
+As the Spirit renews my mind with truths about my incredible body and God-given life, I am not only filled with joy for my body and mind but can eagerly dedicate my whole body and existence to Him.
+The Lord created me; my body belongs to Him.
+I commit myself to serve His purposes for my life.
+How wonderful!

-By entering and pondering upon all the sights in this room of life, my mind discovers extraordinary delight in a God who made and sustains me.
+By entering and contemplating all the sights in this room of life, my mind finds great joy in a God who created and sustains me.

 Spiritual alertness develops when we acknowledge God’s special gift of life and its accompanying healing.